mattjcurry/Presentations/Concourse/concourse.md

   - No more #@$*^$ GUI's.
   - Be able to reliably and quickly build new environments
   - Ensure that our CF environments look consistent
-  - Have a consitent and reliable way to recover in case of lost failure
+  - Have a consitent and reliable way to recover in case of lost failure ???
+Is lost failure the correct term?

 ---